 - Health benefits of the Mediterranean diet

-- Benefits of this diet [A list of the main benefits of this diet to avoid the risk od heart diseases, cancer, etc...]
+- Benefits of this diet [A list of the main benefits of this diet to avoid the risk of heart problem, cancer, etc...]

 - Comparing all the best Diet pyramids [What are the similar points of the Mediterranean diet and the other diets of the world]